RetricSu/sisyphus/README.md

-# Sisyphus is a Web5 Crypto AI agent experiment
+# Sisyphus is a Web5 Crypto AI Agent Experiment

 At the beginning, what I really want to achieve is something like [this](/docs/project-sisyphus.md).
 But that is a very ultimate goal and is so hard for current open source small models and tech stack to work it out.